dwyl/learn-testling/README.md

 [Tesling][] is an automated browser testing tool (brother of [Browserling][]) that lets you "***run your browser tests on every push***".

-Testling will not *magically* make your app work in all browsers. :tired_face:
+Testling will not *magically* make your app work in all browsers. :tired_face: <br />
-You will still need to write (unit) tests, Testling will run them for you in any browser you specify in your config.
+You will still need to write (unit) tests, Testling will run them for you in any browser you specify in your package.json configuration file.

 ### Get Started